sorell/flaming-wookie/datalogger/server/README.md

 -----------------------
 - There is no memory deallocation involved, if you want to forget that stl classes heavily use dynamic memory (de)allocation.

-- Compile time code generation based on templates. (protocol.hpp)
+- Compile time code generation based on templates (protocol.hpp).

 - Use of new c++0x stuff: Lambda functions (main.hpp) and move constructor (tcpSource.hpp).

+- Self-initializing singleton objects (bintxt.cpp).

 Future considerations